splunk/observability-workshop/docs/apm/hotrod.md

 ## 4. Validating the Hot R.O.D. application in SignalFx

-Open the SignalFx UI, and go to you cluster in the Kubernetes Navigator.
+Open the Splunk UI, and go to you cluster in the Kubernetes Navigator.
 You should see the new Pod being started and container being deployed.

 Usually it should only take around 20 seconds for the pod to transition into a Running state.
-When you click on the new pod in the SignalFx UI you should have a cluster that looks like below:
+When you click on the new pod in the Splunk UI you should have a cluster that looks like below:

 ![back to Cluster](../images/apm/hotrod-k8-navigator.png)